AGDevX/Owl/README.md

   - Easy configuration per environment (even for Webpack config)
   - Authentication via OIDC with Auth0 as a provider
     - Public & Private routes
-  - Api Authorization via OAuth 2.0 using Auth0 as a provider
+  - API Authorization via OAuth 2.0 using Auth0 as a provider
   - Client-side storage using IndexedDb via LocalForage (can be switched to other locations)
   - Redux & Redux Toolkit integration
   - Modular architecture